thebrianbug/macro-notes/src/posts/ethereum-case.md

 1. ETH is the most widely adopted platform for cryptocurrencies.
 Most projects that are currently in use build on it directly.
 2. Almost all of DeFi is built on ETH.
+3. ETH has confirmed that it will deploy changes to token issuance in July 2021.
+Specifically a portion of the payment previously paid to miners (those running the network) will be burnt (destroyed).
+The busier the network becomes, the more is burnt.
+This changes ETH from net-inflationary to net-deflationary, meaning less tokens will be available and so should pump the price.
-3. ETH is currently undergoing a major transformation that will significantly increase efficiency by many orders of magnitude.
+4. ETH is currently undergoing a major transformation that will significantly increase efficiency by many orders of magnitude.
-4. ETH is working to transition from proof of work (POW) to proof of stake (POS).
+5. ETH is working to transition from proof of work (POW) to proof of stake (POS).
 In POW, like BTC, miners waste electricity as proof of their truthfulness and sell their coins to cover costs.
 This increases supply and brings the price down.
 In POS, stakers lock up their coins as proof of their truthfulness and do not need to sell their coins.
-This reduces supply and pumps the price up.
+This reduces supply and so also pumps the price.
-5. ETH has an army of the wold's best and brightest working on the protocol and on top of it.
+6. ETH has an army of the wold's best and brightest working on the protocol and on top of it.

 ## Major Counterarguments